emotiq/emotiq/README.md

      | 0 execution errors
      | 0 missing tests
 ```

 The counts of assertions/passed should go up over time, and should
 stay equal, with other counts staying zero.

+Both `harness:run-suite` and `harness:run-all-suites` return nil if
+any of the `lisp-unit` tests fail.

 ### Running